 , and Weiter Draussen

 (Far Away) draws on more exotic ingredients such as caviar, quail, and lobster.
-Whichever you opt for, chef Daniel Achilles provides serious culinary fireworks.
+Whichever you pick, expect serious culinary fireworks from chef Daniel Achilles.